dji-sdk/Mobile-SDK-Tutorial/iOS-GSDemo/en/GSDemo/Part2/GSDemo-Part2_en.md

 In the code being added above, we create a local **NSArray** variable named **wayPoints** and assign its value as the **mapController**'s **wayPoints** array.
 Next, check whether or not the array exists or whether or not it's empty.
 If it is empty or does not exist, show a UIAlertView letting the user know there are no waypoints for the mission.

-#####Important: For safety, it's important you add logic to check the GPS satellite count, which was discussed in Part 1 of this tutorial, before the start of the mission.
+#####Important: For safety, it's important to add logic to check the GPS satellite count, which was discussed in Part 1 of this tutorial, before the start of the mission.
 If the satellite count is less than 6, you should prevent the user from starting the ground station mission and show a warning.
 Since we are using the DJI PC Simulator here, we are testing the application under a perfect situation, where the GPS satellite count is always 10.

 Next, we initialize the **gsTask** instance variable by calling the **newTask** class method of **DJIGroundStationTask**.
 Furthermore, we use a for loop to get the **CLLocation** for each waypoint from the **wayPoints** array and check if its **coordinate** is valid by using the method: